Techtonica/curriculum/javascript-7/javascript-7-regex.md

 - Write a function that takes a string and deletes all words that end in `ing`?
 - Write a function that takes a string and returns true if it is an email address?
 Compare your answer with your neighbor.
 - Write a function that takes a string containing names separated by commas like `"Leah, Russell, Michelle"` and returns an array of names, `["Leah", "Russell", "Michelle"]`

 ### Challenge
-- Write a regular expression that matches any of the Techontica participants names but not the instructors
+- Write a regular expression that matches any participant name, but not any staff name
 - What about a regular expression for all even-length strings?
 - Do lessons 11+ on https://regexone.com

 ### Check for Understanding
 - Make a cheat sheet to remind yourself about the different regular expression characters and how to use them.